R.I. Bong Air Force Base: Richard Bong Recreation Area

 After becoming the hotspot for biker gangs and criminal activity, the state of Wisconsin finally bought the 4515 acre site in 1974.
 It was then turned into a park, called Richard Bong State Recreation Area.
 It was the state's first recreation area.

 A lake was created on the east end of the property by damming an old irrigation ditch that passed under the former Brighton Road on its way to Highway 75.
 Both of these features are still recognizable under water from the air.
 The two large holes that went on to create the lake are remnants from the air base construction as workers tried to reach bedrock in order to support a refueling station.

-The lake was originally called East Lake, and renamed in honor of Vern Wolf after his death in 1994.
-Vern Wolf was the associate editor of the Burlington Standard Press and was present on the base when the cancellation order came in.
-He later volunteered thousands of hours of his time to show visitors the "wonder of nature."

 The remains of the asphalt runway are now used for model and remote-control aircraft flights; there are also scheduled events for model rocketry and hang gliding.

 Geography

 Bong AFB is located at 42°38′14.62″N 88°8′56.81″W (42.637394, -88.149114), at an elevation of 810 feet (246 m) above sea level.

 The air base was to occupy 5,160 acres, or 8.063-square-miles (20.88 km2).
 The subsequent recreation area has a total area of 7.055 mi2.